paymill/paymill-documentation/guides/introduction/getting-started.html.md

 The first thing we need to do is to integrate a payment form for the user to submit his credit card details.

-In the `views/index.ejs` file, locate the following code:
+In the `index.php` file, locate the following code:

 ```html
 <!-- INSERT PAYMENT FORM HERE -->